seveas/python-hpilo/docs/output.rst

 .. note::

-  As not all devices support all hardware, the sample output does not all originate from the save server.
+  As not all devices support all methods, the sample output does not all originate from the same server.
 The data has also been anonymised.

 .. function:: get_all_users()
   :noindex: